jameshfisher/jameshfisher.com/_posts/2017-04-05-set_socket_nonblocking.md

 title: How do I set a socket to be non-blocking?
 justification: I'm learning networking by understanding pieces of Redis.
 tags: []
+summary: >-
+  To set a socket as non-blocking, use `fcntl` to mark it with the `O_NONBLOCK` flag.
+This allows the socket to fail gracefully instead of blocking when no data is available.
 ---

 The traditional UNIX system calls are _blocking_.
 For example: